If your business or agency or doesn’t yet have a social media policy, it’s time to build one. Here are tips to make your policy ironclad.

 But a good social media policy will go beyond simply preventing disaster.

+Consistent social media that employs an excellent social media policy leads to measurable results in a company’s revenue.
 Even if you are a solopreneur, putting thought into a social media policy will help you to think through your brand in an intentional way and to be ready to hire when the time comes.

 First, let’s define a social media policy.
 A social media policy is an organization’s document that defines how its employees must conduct themselves online.

-Reasons to invest the time in creating one include:
+Invest the time in creating one to:

 Let’s talk about some important considerations here.